michalovadek/eurlex/README.md

 The function `elx_make_query` takes as its first argument the type of resource to be retrieved (such as "directive") from the semantic database that powers Eur-Lex (and other publications) called Cellar.
 If you are familiar with SPARQL, you can always specify your own queries and execute them with `elx_run_query()`.

 `elx_run_query()` executes SPARQL queries on a pre-specified endpoint of the EU Publication Office.
 It outputs a `data.frame` where each column corresponds to one of the requested variables, while the rows accumulate observations of the resource type satisfying the query criteria.
-Obviously, the more data is to be returned, the longer the execution time, varying from a few seconds to several minutes, depending also on your connection.
+Obviously, the more data is to be returned, the longer the execution time, varying from a few seconds to several hours, depending also on your connection.
 The first column always contains the unique URI of a "work" (legislative act or court judgment) which identifies each resource in Cellar.
 Several human-readable identifiers are normally associated with each "work" but the most useful one is [CELEX](https://eur-lex.europa.eu/content/tools/TableOfSectors/types_of_documents_in_eurlex.html), retrieved by default.

 For the moment, it is recommended to retrieve metadata one variable at a time.
 For example, if you wish to obtain the legal bases of directives and the date of transposition, you should run separate calls: